Filed under: Culture and Catholicism | Tags: abortion, Amazon, contraception, depopulation, divorce, economy, Homosexuality, Jeff Bezos, marriage

 I am sure you must think I am a hater, and that you, on the other hand, are demonstrating justice in your support for a cause that you think is obvious.

 But that isn’t true, it is the reverse.
 You are the hater, and it is I who show real concern for the gay community.
 I want them to be healthy, and go to heaven.
-Gay marriage will not ensure their fidelity, won’t bring happiness, and will encourage more and more ‘choice’ of the lifestyle among the young.
+Gay marriage will not ensure their fidelity, won’t bring happiness, and will encourage more and more ‘choice’ of the punishing lifestyle among the young.
 Gay happiness, as for all unmarried people, including myself, lies in celibacy and service to God and man, and in that role gay people over the centuries have been (arguably but persuasively) one of the world’s greatest resources.

 Gay sex is wrong for an individual.
-It is against the law of God.
+It is therefore against the law of God.
 It is against the law of nature given the universe by its Creator.
 One only has to open one’s eyes to see that gay sex is unsustainable and unhealthy, whether or not they are ‘accepted.’
 We do not publicize or recognize the existing data, but it emerges anyway, in CNN specials, for example, like the one that aired just last weekend about the premature aging of HIV infected people.
 New HIV cases come predominantly from the gay community, in the US.
 Gay marriage will not change that, it will on the contrary make it even more likely.

 But gay sex is not just wrong for the individual, it is wrong for the country.
 It is the promotion of sterile sexuality, and we cannot afford it.
 Our economy is on the brink.
 We need babies.
 Contraception and abortion are also wrong, for the same supernatural reason, because they are against the law of God as revealed in the bible, but also, for a purely natural reason gay sex is wrong; it rules out the conception of new citizens.
 We need those citizens.
 They are our real, hidden wealth.
 We need them to buy houses.
 We need them to buy cars and fill schools and do the work of caring for the aged and the infirm, and imagining the next physics breakthroughs and painting the next masterpieces.